This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 What Volume of Compost Can Be Made Using Bokashi?

 The availability of food scraps is the limiting factor.
-In environments like restaurants and food courts where there is much wastage, Bokashi is a great option.
+Bokashi is an excellent option in environments like restaurants and food courts where there is much wastage.
 Bulk Bokashi fermenters will require regular draining, though this can be automated.

-Add a food layer and screen a sufficient Bokashi bran to cover the scraps, inoculating the mass with EM in the process.
+Add a food layer and screen a sufficient Bokashi bran to cover the scraps, inoculating the mass with EM.
 The addition of some cardboard containers will not negatively affect the compost.

 Holding containers must actively separate the fermenting scraps from water drainage, limit oxygen pockets, and be able to be sealed for two weeks.

-To minimize the need for additional space, which for most operations are at a premium, once the bin is packed and sealed, it can be removed from the premises.
-The action of creating composting from the fermented food scraps can even be done in a warehouse.
+To minimize the need for additional space, which is at a premium for most operations, once the bin is packed and sealed, it can be removed from the premises.
+Creating composting from fermented food scraps can even be done in a warehouse.

 In a year, it’s enough to create a fertile garden and provide fertile soil for all the house plants you could want – all from kitchen scraps that would typically be binned.